jhauberg/termlike/README.md

 ### Limitations

-Termlike specializes in *one* thing; getting character glyphs on the screen.
-As such, it has limitations.
+Termlike specializes in *one* thing; getting character glyphs on the screen, fast.

 **256 Glyphs**

 Termlike *only* supports the 256 glyphs defined by [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437), and provides a built-in font that resembles the one found on the original [IBM PC](https://en.wikipedia.org/wiki/IBM_PC).

-There is no support for custom fonts or tiles, nor any plans for it.
+There is no support for custom fonts or tiles, nor any plans to.

-**Display sizes**

-There are only a few available display sizes (i.e. window dimensions).
-These select few were chosen as the best fits for the embedded font and are not customizable.
-Similarly, there is no support for resizable windows.

 **Not a terminal**